keitaroemotion/calx/README.md

 1. install colorize library
-  $ gem install colorize
+..$ gem install colorize
 2. locate this calx directory somewhere
-  example:  /your/directory/calx
+..example:  /your/directory/calx
-3. make alias at ~/.bash_profile
+3. make alias at ~/.bash\_profile
- alias calx=/your/directory/calx/calx
+..alias calx=/your/directory/calx/calx
-4. reflect your .bash_profile
+4. reflect your .bash\_profile
- $ source ~/.bash_profile
+..$ source ~/.bash\_profile
 5. type the following command
- calx
+..calx

 sorry for the lack of installer.